Updated August 22, 2023

-So we can see in the above screenshot that on running the recorded macro named as ‘Marks_macro1’, we have automated and hence replicated the operations done on Sheet1 in Example1 to Sheet2.
+So we can see in the above screenshot that on running the recorded macro named ‘Marks_macro1’, we have automated and hence replicated the operations done on Sheet1 in Example1 to Sheet2.
 This is automation via recording a macro.

 How Macros are Saved as VBA Code Procedures in VBE

 - The Visual Basic Editor has to be accessed by pressing Alt+F11 to open the Visual Basic Editor window.

 - On doing this, a window opens.
-Now under the ‘Project-VBAProject’ pane, we will have the macro stored in one of the modules as follows.
+Under the ‘Project-VBAProject’ pane, we will have the macro stored in one of the modules.

-- With VBA Macro Recorder, we do not need to code the macro, instead just record it.
+- With VBA Macro Recorder, we do not need to code the macro; instead, we just record it.

 - The macros can be stored in a personal workbook that is a hidden workbook that opens in the background whenever Excel is started.
-Saving the macros in a Personal workbook makes the macro always available since the Personal Workbook is not system or file specific.
+Saving the macros in a Personal workbook makes the macro always available since the Personal Workbook is not system or file specified.

 - When recording macros, Excel always produces a sub-procedure (not function procedure).
 So, recorded codes are only useful for simple macros.
 More complex macros can be generated by writing VBA codes by enabling the “Developer’ menu in Excel.

 - Recording macros to automate tasks can have some limitations.
 It may not always be possible to record macros that work exactly as we wish.
 The macro code often requires some manual updates, so in that case, AutoMacro can be used, which is an Add-In that directly installs into VBE.
 It requires very little knowledge of VBA coding.

 Things to Remember about Excel Automation

 - Some of the tools used for Excel automation without any coding knowledge are Power Query, VBA Macro Recorder, and some of the Automation Add-Ins like Auto Macro, XLTools.
 XLTools is an automation Add-In that can even integrate Excel with other applications and tools like SQL, Python.
 It can be used to write commands in simple Excel tables.